voke1/Automart/README.md

 12. Admin can view all posted ads whether sold or unsold.

-Optional Features
+#Optional Features

-● User can reset password.
+     - User can reset password
-● User can view all cars of a specific body type.
+     - User can view all cars of a specific body type.
-● User can add multiple pictures to a posted ad.
+     - User can add multiple pictures to a posted ad.
-● User can flag/report a posted AD as fraudulent.
+     - User can flag/report a posted AD as fraudulent.
-● User can view all unsold cars of a specific make (manufacturer).
+     - User can view all unsold cars of a specific make (manufacturer).
-● User can view all used unsold cars.
+     - User can view all used unsold cars.
-● User can view all new unsold cars.
+     - User can view all new unsold cars.